Cad Bane: The Book of Boba Fett

 Five years after the fall of the Galactic Empire, Cad Bane is hired by the Pyke Syndicate to aid in their takeover of Tatooine.
 He arrives in Freetown on behalf of the Pykes to order the town to remain neutral in the upcoming war with Boba Fett.
 Bane bests Marshal Cobb Vanth and his deputy in a duel when they reach for their blasters, and declares that Freetown will be left alone so long as the Pykes' spice trade continues unimpeded.
 Bane leads the Pykes' attack on Mos Espa and wins in a duel against Fett, but Fett overpowers and stabs him with a Tusken gaffi stick, leaving a light on Bane's chest blinking red.

+Tales of the Underworld

+Cad Bane's origins are depicted in the anthology miniseries Tales of the Underworld.
+In the episode "The Good Life", it is revealed his real name was Colby.
+He grew up with his friend Niro on the streets of Duro.
+After being recruited by gang leader Lazlo, the two are separated during a robbery when Niro gets arrested by the police.
+In the episode "A Good Turn", an adult Cad Bane travels to Duro after learning Lazlo was killed by the Marshall.
+He reunites with Niro, who's now a deputy.
+Bane warns him to stay out of his way.
+Bane lures out the Marshall by starting a fire and kills him in a duel.
+Arin, his girlfriend, convinces him to surrender.
+In the episode, "A Good Deed", Niro, now a Marshall, learns that Bane was released from prison on Torano on a technicality and is en route to Duro.
+Niro, against the council's wishes, decides to confront Bane.
+During the duel, Bane learns that Niro and Arin, who was pregnant with Bane's child at the time of his arrest, got married, but she died years before Bane's released.
+Bane kills Niro in front of Isaac, his biological child, and leaves Duro after realizing the truth.

 Comics

 Bane also appears in the five-part Marvel Comics comic book miniseries Star Wars: Darth Maul, set before the events of the prequel trilogy, where he aides the titular character in kidnapping a Jedi Padawan.

 Star Wars: Darth Maul issue #2 is his first appearance in comics.